TobiasCodes12/tumblr_clone/README.md

 * Ability to Create, edit and delete post.
 * Ability to Create, edit and delete comments.
 * User model with ability to sign up and use as own account.
 * User who is just a reader without account.

+Demo Website:

+Login:

+* Uname: demo@noemail.com

+* Pwd: password111